MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Teams/try-or-purchase-audio-conferencing-in-office-365-for-teams.md

 > [!NOTE]
-> Dieses Feature ist noch nicht verfügbar für Kunden mit Office 365 das von 21Vianet in China betrieben wird.
-Weitere Informationen finden Sie unter [Erfahren Sie mehr über Office 365, das von 21Vianet betrieben wird](https://support.office.com/article/A8AB5061-3346-4DA0-BB7C-5260822B53AE).
+> This feature is not yet available to customers using Office 365 operated by 21Vianet in China.
+To learn more, see [Learn about Office 365 operated by 21Vianet](https://support.office.com/article/A8AB5061-3346-4DA0-BB7C-5260822B53AE).

 ## <a name="related-topics"></a>Verwandte Themen